mevalle/CondorcetOrdering/README.md

-# CondorcetOrdering
+# Condorcet Ordering

-Approaches to Approximate Condorcet Ordering for Vector-Valued Mathematical Morphology
+This repository contains methods for Approximate Condorcet Ordering in the context of Vector-Valued Mathematical Morphology.